shivangidhali/Supply_Chain_Management_Dashboard_PowerBI/README.md

 ## Objective:
 The Goal of this project: Analyze and Understand products performance, sales, manufacturing, tranportation and analyze total costs, total revenue, defect rates, stock levels, products quantity, and lead time etc.
 ## Problem Statment:
-  - Analyze Which Carrier is genrating the highest revenue?
+  - Analyze Which Carrier is genrating the lowest revenue?
   - Which product category has the highest defect rates?
   - Which transportation mode shows a highest defect rate?
   - Which product category is generating the lowest sales quantity and needs attention?